cfxiong/cfxiong.github.io/_pages/cv.md

 * Academic Editor: PLOS One
 * Handling Editor: Transportation Research Record
 * Affiliated Member of American Society of Civil Engineers (ASCE)
+* Associate Member of ASCE Artificial Intelligence in Transportation Committee
-* Serving on expert panels of NSF and FHWA
+* Served on expert panels of NSF and FHWA